 “The railroad is part of the city of Altoona.
 This is how Altoona came to existence.
 I take pride in being a railroader and I take pride in protecting, educating and teaching our community about the rail.”

-He has also worked with staff to educate the community regarding the railroad traffic in the City of Altoona, including the creation of a city ordinance to address trespassing on the railroad.
+James has also worked with staff to educate the community regarding the railroad traffic in the City of Altoona, including the creation of a city ordinance to address trespassing on the railroad.
 “The goal for me is to educate our community about the railroad.
 It truly is about public safety,” Rep. James states.